Kaastor/road-to-research-engineer/PROJECTS.md

 - Ablate one hyperparam (e.g., dropout) with CIs.
 **Dependencies:** PyTorch + Accelerate, NumPy + SciPy, safetensors, μP/μTransfer (for simulation), W&B (tracking).
 ### Project 4: Distill a 300M SLM from a Teacher
 **Description:** Distill knowledge from a 7B teacher model (e.g., open-source like Llama-7B) into a 300M student using token/logit distillation on a subset of data from Project 1.
+Follow methods from "Distilling the Knowledge in a Neural Network" (Hinton et al.) and "MiniLM: Deep Self-Attention Distillation for Task-Agnostic Compression of Pre-Trained Transformers" for logit-based distillation.
 **Skills Learned:**
 - Paper → code & reproduction (SLM focus: distillation/quantization; tiny baselines ≤300M).
 - Distillation recipes (token/logit distill; short-rationale for reasoning; DPO with small RMs; verify-then-generate).